San Sebastian Surf Guide – Spain’s Best Surf City?

 More specifically, San Seb has become a hub for surf camps that include an element of Spanish language learning.
 Fancy that?
 Here are your options:

-- 7-Day All Level Surfing Camp and Spanish Course in San Sebastian – Combine surfing on the bays of San Sebastian city with an intensive Spanish language course.
+- Lacunza International House – Combine surfing on the bays of San Sebastian city with an intensive Spanish language course.
 There are daily wave sessions and 20 hours’ of vocab and grammar learning.
 You’ll finish with more than one new skill!
+Accomodaiton is either with local people or in a flat with fellow students.
+They promise that it’s never more than 30 mins from the language class.

 Best hotels for surfers in San Sebastian